Group Testing with Prior Statistics: Introduction

 Another issue is performance-related.
-In general, $c\mu\log_2(\np)$ tests are not necessarily within a universal constant factor of the lower bounds on the number of tests required for high probability recovery.
-Indeed, a direct extension of known information-theoretic arguments (\cite{malioutov2012boolean, chan2011non,chan2012non}) show that a natural lower bound corresponds to the entropy, $H(\ivt) = \sum_i^{\np} H(p_i)$ where $H\left(p_i\right)$ is the binary entropy function of the vector $\ivt$ of binary random variables $X_i$.
-For the sake of completeness Theorem~\ref{thm:low_bnd} below reproduces these arguments in our probabilistic model.
-It is not hard to construct distributions for the vector of random variables $X_i$ such that the ratio between $H(\ivt)$ and $\mu\log_2(\np)$ is arbitrarily large.
-Indeed, there are some extremal instances of distribution on the population vector $\ivt$ where $\mu$ is constant but the entropy $\ent(\ivt)$ is arbitrarily small\footnote{Note that for our adaptive algorithm in~\ref{NA}, in expectation, the upper bound of number of tests stated in section~\ref{MR} requires no restriction on the distribution of population vector $\ivt$.
-Nevertheless, the concentration result of our adaptive algorithm in~\ref{NA} and the upper bound of number of tests of our non-adaptive algorithm in \ref{BA} require some loose conditions defined in~\ref{PM} as \textit{pre-partitioned model}.}.
-Thus existing Probabilistic Group Testing algorithms might not be optimal and their performance is not guaranteed under ``standard'' input assumptions.
+In general, $c\mu\log_2(n)$ tests are not necessarily within a universal constant factor of the lower bounds on the number of tests required for high probability recovery.
+Indeed, a direct extension of known information-theoretic arguments (\cite{malioutov2012boolean, chan2011non,chan2012non}) show that a natural lower bound corresponds to the entropy, $H(\ivt) = \sum_{i=1}^{n} h(p_i)$ where $ h(p_i)$ denotes the binary entropy function of the random variable $X_i$.
+For the sake of completeness, Theorem~\ref{thm:low_bnd} reproduces these arguments in our (non-uniform) probabilistic model.
+It is not hard to construct distributions of $\ivt$ such that the ratio between $H(\ivt)$ and $\mu\log_2(n)$ is arbitrarily large.
+Indeed, there are some extremal instances of distribution on the population vector $\ivt$ where $\mu$ is constant but the entropy $\ent(\ivt)$ is arbitrarily small.\footnote{Note that for our adaptive algorithms in Section~\ref{sec:2.2.1} and~\ref{sec:2.2.2}, the upper bound on the expected number of tests requires no restriction on the distribution of the population vector $\ivt$.
+Nevertheless, the concentration result of our adaptive algorithms (Theorem~\ref{th:LA}) and the upper bounds on the number of tests for the non-adaptive algorithms (Theorem~\ref{th:ModCoco} and~\ref{th:BlockCoco}) do require some loose conditions defined in Section~\ref{sec:pre}.} Thus existing PGT algorithms might not be optimal and have their performance is not guaranteed under ``standard'' input assumptions.